Stackmasters/cycleops/README.md

 ### Authentication

 To authenticate with the Cycleops CLI, you need to provide an API key.

-You can find your API keys in the Cycleops UI, under the `Team` category.
-Alternatively you can create a new API key by visiting `Team > Users > Add New > API key`.
+Documentation on how to create an API key is available at https://cycleops.io/docs/api-keys/create-a-new-api-key.

 #### Environment variable